github-notion/github-notion/README.md

   1. Status for when a task is in progress
   2. Status for when a task is being reviewed
   3. Status for when a task is done
-- `GITHUB_USERNAME` (Optional): The github account that will be used to access all API calls.
-- `GITHUB_PERSONAL_ACCESS_TOKEN` (Optional): You can create a `Personal Access Token` under github personal account's settings page.
-You are encouraged to create a dummy account dedicated to your organization.
-Even github recommends this approach and calls it `machine user`
-- `GITHUB_ORGANIZATION` (Optional): The github organization to use this dashboard with.
-- `MANAGE_STATUS` (Optional, default to `false`): Whether the integration should update ticket statuses.
-Allowed values are: `true` | `false`
-- `MANAGE_AUTOLINKS`(Optional, default to `true`): Whether the integration should update autolinks of each repo.
-Allowed values are: `true` | `false`
-- `MANAGE_PUBLIC_REPO_AUTOLINKS` (Optional, default to `false`): Whether public repo's autolinks should be managed.
-This is useful if you don't want to expose ticket urls to public through public repos.